-Disk usage and user quotas can be checked and reviewed using following command:
+Disk usage and user quotas can be checked and reviewed using the following command:

-$ it4i-disk-usage -h # Using human-readable format # Using power of 1024 for space # Using power of 1000 for entries Filesystem: /home Space used: 110GiB Space limit: 238GiB Entries: 40K Entries limit: 500K # based on filesystem quota Filesystem: /scratch Space used: 377GiB Space limit: 93TiB Entries: 14K Entries limit: 10M # based on Lustre quota Filesystem: /scratch Space used: 377GiB Entries: 14K # based on Robinhood Filesystem: /scratch/work Space used: 377GiB Entries: 14K Entries: 40K Entries limit: 1.0M # based on Robinhood Filesystem: /scratch/temp Space used: 12K Entries: 6 # based on Robinhood
+$ it4i-disk-usage -h # Using human-readable format # Using power of 1000 for space # Using power of 1000 for entries Filesystem: /home Space used: 110GB Space limit: 250GB Entries: 40K Entries limit: 500K # based on filesystem quota Filesystem: /scratch Space used: 377GB Space limit: 100TB Entries: 14K Entries limit: 10M # based on Lustre quota Filesystem: /scratch Space used: 377GB Entries: 14K # based on Robinhood Filesystem: /scratch/work Space used: 377GB Entries: 14K Entries: 40K Entries limit: 1.0M # based on Robinhood Filesystem: /scratch/temp Space used: 12K Entries: 6 # based on Robinhood

 In this example, we view current size limits and space occupied on the /home and /scratch filesystem, for a particular user executing the command.
-Note that limits are imposed also on number of objects (files, directories, links, etc...) that are allowed to create.
+Note that limits are imposed also on number of objects (files, directories, links, etc.) that the user is allowed to create.

-To have a better understanding of where the space is exactly used, you can use following command to find out.
+To have a better understanding of where the space is exactly used, use the following command:

 $ du -hs dir